-Press CALL momentarily to start the broadcast FM receiver.
+Press [F] momentarily to start the broadcast FM receiver.
 Another momentary press turns the broadcast FM receiver off.
-If a signal is received on the active frequency or channel while you are listening to the broadcast FM, the receiver will open squelch to that frequency (as if scanning) and remain there until the signal goes away; it will then switch back to broadcast FM.
+If a signal is received on the active frequency or channel while you are listening to the broadcast FM, the receiver will open squelch to that frequency (as if

-Press and hold CALL to activate the alarm function.
-Press CALL (a short press) again to turn it off.
+Press and hold [F] to activate the alarm function.
+Press [F] (a short press) again to turn it off.
+To send out a tone (more details in the section called "Tone-burst".)
+Press the [F] key while holding down the PTT.